Matilda Hays: George Sand translations

-As George Sand's free love and independent lifestyle were unusual for a 19th-century woman, Hays and her friend Elizabeth Ashurst were "broad-minded" and intrigued by the political and social messages addressed in Sand's books.
+As George Sand's free love and independent lifestyle were unusual for a 19th-century woman, Hays and her friend Eliza Ashurst were "broad-minded" and intrigued by the political and social messages addressed in Sand's books.
 Hays had received support and encouragement from William Charles Macready and George Henry Lewes to translate Sand's novels into English.
 Both men wrote to Sand encouraging the arrangement and a friend of Hays, chaplain Edmund Larken, provided funding for the enterprise.

 The initial translations of Sand's works were undertaken by Hays, Ashurst and, Larken.
 La Dernière Aldini, the first volume, was translated by Hays.
 Ashurst translated Les Maîtres mosaïstes and it was published in 1844.
-Hays's friend the Italian revolutionary Giuseppe Mazzini wrote a preface for Ashurt's translation of Lettres d'un voyageur.
+Hays's friend, Giuseppe Mazzini, wrote a preface for Ashurt's translation of Lettres d'un voyageur.
 Sand, at Mazzini's urging, invited Ashurt to her home in Nohant.
 Olive Class reported that "Sand was unsettled by the superficial display of feminist rebellion exhibited by her as yet still unmarried disciple and characterized her as 'a prude without modesty.'"

 George Henry Lewes suggested to Hays that the translation to the English language also toned down some of the rhetoric with an English cultural sensibility.
 Mazzini, aware of Lewes's suggestion to Hays, wrote to Sand, referring to Hays: "My friends and I consider it unthinkable that you would be willing to give such license to someone whose ideas are unknown to you."

 Four volumes of Sand's work were translated by Hays and Ashurst and published, but they floundered.
-In attempting to tone down Sand's ideas, the translated books were "stripped it of its power," according to mazzini.
-The translations were "a smuggler's attempt to conceal the real nature of his infamous cargo," reported the Quarterly Review.
+In attempting to tone down Sand's ideas, the translated books were "stripped it of its power", according to mazzini.
+The translations were "a smuggler's attempt to conceal the real nature of his infamous cargo", reported the Quarterly Review.

 Both Hays and Ashurst also had poor financial rewards, due to the arrangement that they had made with a "bad business publisher."
 Ashurst and Hays worked to find publishers for their translated and edited versions of Sands' work.

 Larken's work with Hays and Ashurst came to an end in 1847.

-Hays translation of Fadette was published in 1851, separate from Ashurst.
+Hays' translation of Fadette was published in 1851, separate from Ashurst.

 Woman's journal

 Early attempt

 In 1847, Hays pursued creation of a Woman's journal, patterned after the American Godey's Lady's Book, to offer a vehicle for women writers and to provide a platform for discourse about women's rights, including better educational and occupational opportunities.
-Her goal was to afford "free discussion of a subject for which at that time it was impossible to obtain a hearing through ordinary channels of the Press."
+Her goal was to afford "free discussion of a subject for which at that time it was impossible to obtain a hearing through ordinary channels of the Press".
 Charlotte Cushman and her friend, Mary Howitt, helped her explore opportunities to have the journal founded, but realized it was not quite the time to launch the journal and decided to focus her energy on advocacy for the present.